nandha-star/link-boost-flex/README.md

 # Hello Liftoff this is Nandhakishore!

-I am Naandhakishore r from SRM Kattankulathur and I am a fresher.
-This is the website I tried to make.
+I am Naandhakishore r from SRM Kattankulathur and I am a fresher My branch is M.tech Integrated Cse with specializsation in Data science This is the website I tried to make.
 Hope it's eligbile :)

 ## Setup